middleman/middleman-syntax/README.md

 activate :syntax
 ```

-You can also pass options to pygments:
+You can also pass options to Rouge:

 ```
 activate :syntax,